Dacasil/boltzmannMPIDS/README.md

 # Learning in Boltzmann Machines

-This repository accompanies a presentation on Boltzmann Machines, focusing on the 4-2-4 encoder task, symmetry analysis, and investigations into hidden units and robustness.
-Below is a detailed overview of the project, including key findings and visualizations.
+This repository investigates Boltzmann Machines, focusing on the 4-2-4 encoder task, symmetry analysis, and investigations into hidden units and robustness.
+Below is an overview of the project, including key findings and visualizations.

 ---